Sourced from key leaders.

 Metal applications matter to the most demanding industries when very high mechanical and thermal properties are required.

 The large majority of MiM feedstock are based on catalytic binder systems or on water-soluble binder systems.
 They allow the production of complex metal components and meet high quality requirements.

-Using standard MiM feedstock with the Pam Technology particularly makes sense for industries already used to them.
-Existing grades can be printed as-is at their unbeatable high volume price.as injection moulding.
+Using standard MiM feedstock with Pam Technology particularly makes sense for industries already used to them.
+Existing grades can be printed as-is at their unbeatable high volume price just like in injection moulding.
 Used raw material, or feedstock PiM, is a mix of fine powder and thermoplastic binder, pelletised.